 What opportunities might it lead to?

 This course can lead to the Final Certificate in Architecture (Part 3) ARB/RIBA.
 It is recognised by Architects Registration (ARB) and the Royal Institute of British Architects (RIBA).
-Successful completion, together with Part 1 and Part 2 qualifications, enables registration with the Architects Registration Board.
+Successful completion, together with Part 1 and Part 2 qualifications, enables you to register with the Architects Registration Board.

 Your studies will rely on a practice-based learning approach through a case study of a live project relevant to your current professional role.
 Learning will also take place via intensive three-day teaching seminars.